Today almost every home and small office has a local network, and an Internet connection.

 Splitting Your Home Network

-You may find the need to split a home network for security reasons.
+For security reasons you may find the need to split your home network.
 This is especially true in small business networks like restaurants etc were customers are also given access to the network.

-The easiest and most common method is to use VLANs.
+Another common method, but not as simple is to use VLANs.
 See Understanding and using VLANs

 Firewall Configuration on Home Networks